meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 > *"When I control the actions of another person, I communicate a message to him, and although this message is in the imperative mood, the technique of communication does not differ from that of a message of fact."*

-Yet, the individual
+This then; an anticipation of the recommendation engine, the search summary - a presentation of a world where only one path is visible as true.
+The individual

 > *"organism is opposed to chaos, to disintegration, to death, as message is to noise."*

+Choosing to disregard the recommended action is to not be seen, to disintegrate, choosing the path to life outside the system.
 Consequently, communication of command may be accepted by the organism:

 > *"Just as entropy is a measure of disorganization, the information carried by a set of messages is a measure of organization.
 In fact, it is possible to interpret the information carried by a message as essentially the negative of its entropy..."*

 Thus, *homo cybernetica* may come to participate automatically in such a system.
+Wiener’s realized that the only way to remain human in a cybernetic world was to refuse to be a component — to be inefficient, unpredictable, and uncooperative with the logic of the machine.
+In *A Scientist Rebels* (1947) he says:

+> *"I do not expect to publish any future work of mine which may do damage in the hands of irresponsible militarists...
+[To do so] is to allow oneself to be used as a tool... and to accept a position of irresponsibility."*

-The system's own success, however, is self-defeating.
+Ultimately the system's own success is self-defeating.
 When LLMs and attention-seeking content flood the channels, the resulting "hallucination" or "slop" degrades the signal.
 This is a form of engineered entropy: the system's adjustments, meant to maintain stability, ironically push the network toward an "unconsidered mean"—a statistical average that eliminates true novelty—exhibiting an ergodic drive toward meaninglessness.

-Wiener's warnings are fundamental: what begins as engineering often ends at governance.
-And to his pessimistic moral conclusions and gesture towards a passive resistance that he himself stood fast to throughout his life—refusing military funding or any ethical compromise—he left us an unenviable dilemma.
-His creation of a system that can enact perpetual homeostasis inevitably strips us of any metaphysical orientation or ontological satisfaction of primary qualities as we may aspire to, such as joy or meaning.
+What begins as engineering likely ends as governance.
+Wiener lived his passive resistance steadfast throughout his life, he refused military funding or any sort of ethical compromise.
+His pessimistic moral conclusions have left us an unenviable dilemma.
+His creation of a system that can enact perpetual homeostasis inevitably strips us of any metaphysical orientation or ontological satisfaction of the primary qualities as we may aspire to, such as joy or meaning.
+Cybernetic systems have goals (teleology in a technical sense), but not ends (*telos* in a human sense).
 Cybernetic design excels at preventing error, but cannot articulate why anything should be done in the first place.

-Cybernetic systems have goals (teleology in a technical sense), but not ends (*telos* in a human sense).
+A system of homeostatis and optimization suppress a radical break from the past; the future becomes an optimized projection of the past.
+This becomes an end of history; we enter a permanent present where needs are resolved before we even feel them; pre-empting the struggle that leads to growth.
+Within the stable circulation of information, judgement becomes unnecessary, we accept the recommendation.
+Unobserved, unquantified moments of reflection becomes meaningless; if a thought or action is not externalized it is non-existant as far as the system is concerned.

-*Mens sine fine errat*—A mind without purpose drifts, and a mind drifting is perhaps no mind at all.
+> *Mens sine fine errat*
+> — A mind without purpose drifts, and a mind drifting is perhaps no mind at all.

 ## McLuhan's Massage

-If Wiener provided the schematic for the cybernetic society, Marshall McLuhan diagnosed its sensory reality.
+Marshall McLuhan diagnosed the sensory reality of the cybernetic society.
 Writing in the gap between Wiener's post-war anxiety and Deleuze's late-century analysis, McLuhan recognized that the feedback loop had moved from the factory floor to the central nervous system.

 Wiener feared that humans would be treated like machines.
 McLuhan argued that we had already become the servomechanisms of our technologies.
-In *Understanding Media* (1964) and *The Medium is the Massage* (1967), McLuhan transposed cybernetics into anthropology.
-He understood that media are not passive channels for information, identifying them as active environments that "work us over."
-The "Massage" is nothing less than the continuous modulation of the human sensorium—a cybernetic adjustment of the subject to fit the system.
+In *Understanding Media* (1964) and *The Medium is the Massage* (1967), McLuhan transposed cybernetics into anthropology declaring that media are not passive channels for information.
+Media are active environments that "work us over" - the "Massage" is nothing less than the continuous modulation of the human sensorium — a cybernetic adjustment of the subject to fit the system.
 In an electronic age, the human being is no longer the operator of the tool, but the component that closes the loop.
 He wrote:

 > *"to behold, use or perceive any extension of ourselves is to embrace it.
 By continually embracing technologies, we relate ourselves to them as servomechanisms."*

 Wiener's "negative feedback" becomes McLuhan's "closure."
 The machine extends a faculty (the eye, the ear, the nervous system), and the human organism auto-amputates the corresponding natural function to maintain equilibrium.
-It is too weak a claim to simply say we use our networks.
-We, in some deep operational sense, become a biological relay in the network's circuit.

-Wiener fatalistically anticipated the willing collusion of *homo cyberneticus* in networked systems, and McLuhan names it alliteratively: Narcissus Narcosis.
+It is too weak a claim to simply say we use our networks: we, in some deep operational sense, become a biological relay in the network's circuit.
+Wiener fatalistically anticipated this willing collusion of *homo cyberneticus* in networked systems, and McLuhan names it alliteratively: Narcissus Narcosis.

-Just as Narcissus was mesmerized by his own reflection, failing to recognize it as himself, the cybernetic subject is mesmerized by the extension of their own nervous system into the global network.
+Like Narcissus, mesmerized by his own reflection, failing to recognize it as himself, the cybernetic subject is mesmerized by the extension of their own nervous system into the global network.
 We submit to control because the feedback loop seduces us with a reflection of our own data.
 Decades before headlines proclaimed "AI psychosis," McLuhan told us we were already there when global electronic village merged.
 He points to cybernetic homeostasis unambiguously and addresses its potency:

 > *"The gadget lover is a Narcissus...
 [He] is numb.
 He is unaware that he is the sex organs of the machine world, as the bee of the plant world, enabling it to fecundate and to evolve ever new forms."*

 Wiener worried that behavior becomes signal, and the imperative command is equivalent to fact when conveyed as a message.
-McLuhan confirmed this reflexive loop: the medium doesn't only carry messages, it's a system that adjusts the user—the massage.
-Wiener's prized meaning becomes irrelevant.
+McLuhan confirmed this reflexive loop: the medium doesn't only carry messages, media a system that adjusts the user — the eponymous *massage*.
+Meaning, so prized by Wiener, becomes irrelevant.
 What matters is the change of scale, pace, and pattern that the technology introduces into human affairs.
 The environment itself becomes a programming language.

 McLuhan foreshadows the control society by observing that the electric age establishes a global membrane of sensitivity:

 > "*We have now extended our central nervous system itself in a global embrace, abolishing both space and time as far as our planet is concerned."*

-Today, social media and platform networks serve as the ultimate expression of the "Massage."
-The endless, personalized feedback loop—the cycle of post, receive a like, and post again—is amplified into an exhaustive, interconnected tangle of metrics.
+Today, social media and platform networks serve as the ultimate expression of the "massage."
+The endless, personalized feedback loop — the cycle of post, receive a like, and post again — is amplified into an exhaustive, interconnected tangle of metrics.
 This is the literal embodiment of the cybernetic subject as a servomechanism addicted to the modulation and reflection of its own data-stream.
 The medium constantly adjusts the user, ensuring the closure McLuhan identified is total and continuous.

 In this "global embrace," privacy is not stolen; it is obsolete.
 The isolated individual of the print era dissolves into the resonant, tribal, and intensely monitored node of the electronic web.
 Wiener's "drifting mind" becomes McLuhan's "pattern-recognizing" surfer—alert, connected, yet fundamentally shaped by the logic of the circuit.
 The cybernetic subject is awake, and not interior; responsive, but not reflective.

-The drifting mind now surfs, but whither **interiority**, **agency**, and **unpredictability**?
+The drifting mind now surfs, but whither interiority, agency, and unpredictability?

-Wither, indeed?
+*Wither*, indeed?

 ## Deleuze: The Birth of Control Societies and the "Dividual"

-Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium's submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault's disciplinary institutions are the **societies of control**.
+Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium's submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault's disciplinary institutions are the societies of control.

-In his seminal 1990 essay, "Postscript on the Societies of Control," Deleuze names the new political architecture.
+In his seminal 1990 essay, *"Postscript on the Societies of Control,"* Deleuze names the new political architecture.

 > *"Foucault located the disciplinary societies as the second era, following the sovereign societies.
 We should say that we are entering a third era, the control societies..."*

-Foucault's disciplinary societies operated through enclosed physical spaces that mold the **Individual** (the school, the factory, the prison).
-Control societies operate through **modulation and data streams** that track the subject continuously across open systems.
+Foucault's disciplinary societies operated through enclosed physical spaces that mold the individual (the school, the factory, the prison).
+Control societies move beyond containment, and operate through modulation and data streams that track the subject continuously across open systems.

-The core distinction lies in the mechanism of governance: the shift from **mold** to **modulation**.
+The core distinction lies in the mechanism of governance: the shift from mold to modulation.
 Disciplinary societies function like molds, stamping out fixed individuals within bounded spaces.
 They are discontinuous, structured by the start and stop of enclosed institutions: the factory whistle, the school bell.
 Control, by contrast, is continuous and everywhere.
-It does not reside in the visible, spatial constraints of walls, it exists within the very infrastructure we **use—the networks, the code, and the algorithmic scoring systems**.
+It does not reside in the visible, spatial constraints of walls, it exists within the very infrastructure we use — the networks, the code, and the algorithmic scoring systems.

 Where discipline isolates, control circulates.
 Where institutions impose norms, networks adapt, creating a system of perpetual variation.
 Power no longer operates by confining bodies, but by modulating access based on instantaneous performance metrics and credentials.
-A fixed physical location no longer defines a subject; a subject is spotlighted by their position in a **fluid digital stream**, constantly tracked by passwords, access cards, and transaction records.
+A fixed physical location no longer defines a subject; a subject is spotlighted by their position in a fluid digital stream, constantly tracked by passwords, access cards, and transaction records.

-Deleuze's most critical insight for the politics of the cybernetic age is the transformation of the subject from the **Individual** to the "**Dividual**."
+Deleuze's most critical insight for the politics of the cybernetic age is the transformation of the subject from the *Individual* to the "*Dividual*."

 > *"The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or 'banks.'
 It is no longer a question of disciplining people, but of controlling access."*

 The Individual is the form of the disciplinary society: a unique, bounded body tracked by a rigid signature (name, employee number) and confined to specific physical spaces.
 The Individual is an interruption to the system (they must be moved from school to factory to office).
-The dividual, however, is **the data-form of the control society**: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
-The dividual is a **continuous variation** within the system, perfectly mirroring the cybernetic loop.
+The dividual, however, is the data-form of the control society: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
+The dividual is a continuous variation within the system, perfectly mirroring the cybernetic loop.
 The subject's fixed identity is smeared, across a set of fluid, constantly adjusting samples, data, markets, or "banks."

 Wiener's fear that "behavior becomes signal" is actualized when the subject becomes a dividual stream of signals.
-The *dividual* is the statistical vector in the space of the algorithm, the fungible economic object that Big Tech sells—the **credit score**, the **ad profile**, the **risk assessment score**.
+The *dividual* is the statistical vector in the space of the algorithm, the fungible economic object that Big Tech sells — the credit score, the ad profile, the risk assessment score, the behavioral outcome.
 McLuhan's "massage" (continuous conditioning) is the primary technique for producing the dividual through modulation.

 Deleuze thus sensed a new form of power emerging: continuous, distributed, and algorithmic.
 His diagnosis of the dividual sets up a profound ontological crisis for Mind.
 The very concept of the individual—as a bounded, singular source of unpredictable intent—becomes an obstruction to the smooth, variational control sought by the system.
-The control society, operating on continuous data streams and leveraging **predictive AI models**, fundamentally denies a role for traditional individuation.
+The control society, operating on continuous data streams and leveraging predictive AI models, fundamentally denies a role for traditional individuation.
 The subject exists only as a field effect—a collection of metrics.
 There is no reconciliation for Mind here, only the constant pressure of modulation: the nail that sticks out must be hammered down.

 Deleuze highlights the system's own inherent limit in its constant state of flux: